 Be your kids’ very own Harry Houdini—without the locks, chains and water tanks, of course.
 Simply place a coin under one of three cups and shuffle the cups around.
 Then ask your children to guess which cup holds the coin.
 Sneaky parents can place the cups near the edge of a table and secretly drop the coin.

 Exercise those creative, cognitive and problem-solving muscles with a good puzzle.
 You can use a store-bought variety or have the kids make their own.
 Have your children draw a picture on a sturdy piece of cardboard or Bristol board.

 The winner gets her very own gold medal!
 Make your own ribbons with this easy craft:

-This game is ideal for larger groups — a sleepover favourite.
+This indoor game is ideal for larger groups — a sleepover favorite.
 Divide the kids up into groups.
 Give each group a bag filled with props, such as a spoon, toy jewelry, a sock, ball or ribbon.
 Then give them 15 minutes to construct a skit around the props.
 This game is so much fun that it doesn’t have to be competitive.

 The first player will throw the marker into square 1 without letting it bounce or touch the lines.
 If successful, the player will then hop — one foot on single squares and two feet on side-by-side squares — avoiding square #1.
 The player may rest on “home” before hopping back.
 On the way back, he or she picks up the marker on square #1 and, if successful (lands within the lines, hops or jumps with proper footing, doesn’t fall), takes another turn and throws it into square #2.

 While you have your masking tape out, why not make your own balance beam?
 We all know how much kids love walking in straight lines every chance they get.
 Put on some music, and one at a time the kids can take their turn walking one-foot-over-the-other across the straight line of tape.

 Warning: this game is often a source of giggle fits.
 Families with older children might want to take things up a notch and play Hide and Seek in the dark.
 Just to be safe, make sure there are no loose items on the floor.
 If you want, allow “It” to carry a flashlight or turn the lights on once “It” finishes counting.

 Kids love finding hidden objects — especially when there’s a prize at the end.
 Simply write your clues on some slips of paper — get creative.
 Place the first clue somewhere easy to find, like inside your child’s snack or cereal bowl.
 Then leave as many clues as you like around the house, making a trail to the final clue.

 This game will have everyone giggling.
 Ask the kids to sit on the floor in a circle.
 Turn on some tunes and have them pass the potato (a bean bag or soft ball) around the circle as fast as they can.
 When the music stops, the player holding the potato leaves the circle.
 Keep going until only one player is left and wins the game.

 The first player says, “In my basket for the picnic, I packed...,” and then says what item he or she packed.
 The next player then says, “In my basket for the picnic, I packed...,” and then recites what the first player packed and adds his or her own item to the basket, and so forth.
 Little kids love to play this one.

-One of Colla’s go-to games for her preschoolers and grandchildren, this game is sure to both educate and delight little ones.
+One of Colla’s go-to indoor games for her preschoolers and grandchildren, this game is sure to both educate and delight little ones.
 Take out several miscellaneous items.
 Have the children look at all the items, and then take them away.
 Next, ask one child to hide his or her eyes and listen as you pick up an item and make sounds with it.
 Ask the child to guess which item made the sound.

 You don’t have to go outside to enjoy bubbles.
-For this game, you need a plate and straw for each player, some dishwashing soap and water.
-Place a dime-size drop of dish soap at the centre of each plate.
+For this indoor game, you need a plate and straw for each player, some dishwashing soap and water.
+Place a dime-size drop of dish soap at the center of each plate.
 Pour a little water onto the plate and gently mix with the dish soap until some suds start to form.

 Players then have to copy Simon’s action, touching their toes.
 If Simon calls out an action without uttering the phrase “Simon says,” the kids must not do the action.
 If a child touches his toes when Simon didn’t say..., he or she is out of the game.
 There are lots of great ways Simon can trick players into doing actions when Simon didn’t say: Simon can perform an action without uttering a command, for example, or he can perform an action that doesn’t correspond with the command.
 Fun!
 The last player left in the game wins and becomes the next Simon.

 When you’re ready to play, put an item inside the box and have your children guess what it is.
 They can ask questions about the item if they need to, or you can offer clues.
 Get as ooey-gooey as you wish (fresh pumpkin seeds or slimy spaghetti are great choices for Halloween), or use such simple objects as a brush, a toy, a piece of fruit.
 To make it competitive, you can give a point to the first child to name the object.

 You can’t be too little for this version of basketball.
-All you need is a bucket and a rolled up sock (or a small, light ball).
+All you need is a bucket and a rolled-up sock (or a small, light ball).
 Each player takes a turn at throwing the sock-ball into the bucket.
 When a player scores a bucket, he or she takes a step back and throws again until missing.
 The player who shoots the ball in the bucket from the farthest distance wins.